gaps-closure/emu/design-notes.md

 cat /dev/vcom1 (or cat < /dev/vcom1 )
 ```

-Adding an inline filter for BITW can be created as follows (with the ordange and purple nodes unchanged_ :
+# Bidirectional BITW filter

+The gateway Filter data between enclaves by adding a filter in the forward and reverse paths (with the ordange and purple nodes unchanged).
+The figure below gives an example, with a filter (filterproc.py) that takes a spec, reads from stdin, filters according to spec, then writes to stdout.

 ![Pass-through BITW-style Cross-Domain link](socat-bidirectional-filter-BITW.png)